LuisSala/BoxHackDay/README.md

 * We will not require MFA for this application.
 However, for during sign up we are requiring verification via email address.
 This is denoted with the email checkbox selected for "Do you want to require verification of emails or phone numbers?".
 With this setting, when users sign up for the application, a confirmation code will be sent to their email which they'll be required to input into the application for confirmation.

 8\.
 On the Devices page, leave the default option of "No" selected.
 We will not configure the User Pool to remember user's devices.
+So click **Next step**.

 9\.
 On the Apps page, click **Add an app**.
 In the **App Name** textbox, type "Zombie Survivor Chat App" and **deselect the client secret checkbox**.
 Click **Set attribute read and write permissions**.
 You need to give the app "writable" access to the custom attributes you created.
-Select the **Writable Attributes** checkboxes for the attributes **custom:slackuser, custom:slackteamdomain, and custom:camp** Leave the rest of the defaults and click **Create App**, then click **Next step**.
+Ensure that the **Writable Attributes** checkboxes for the attributes **custom:slackuser, custom:slackteamdomain, and custom:camp** are checked (enabled).
+Leave the rest of the defaults and click **Create App**, then click **Next step**.

 10\.
 In the dropdowns for the **Pre authentication** and **Post confirmation** triggers, select the Lambda function named "[Your CloudFormation Stack name]-CognitoLambdaTrigger".
 Click **Next step**.